The Birth of Venus: Description and subject

-In the centre the newly born goddess Venus stands nude in a giant scallop shell.
+In the centre, the goddess Venus (newly born in fully grown state, in accordance with tradition) stands nude in a giant scallop shell.
 The size of the shell is purely imaginary, and is also found in classical depictions of the subject.
-At the left the wind god Zephyr blows at her, with the wind shown by lines radiating from his mouth.
+At the left the wind god Zephyrus blows at her, with the wind shown by lines radiating from his mouth.
 He is in the air, and carries a young female, who is also blowing, but less forcefully.
 Both have wings.
 Vasari was probably correct in identifying her as "Aura", personification of a lighter breeze.
 Their joint efforts are blowing Venus towards the shore, and blowing the hair and clothes of the other figures to the right.

 At the right a female figure who may be floating slightly above the ground holds out a rich cloak or dress to cover Venus when she reaches the shore, as she is about to do.
 She is one of the three Horae or Hours, Greek minor goddesses of the seasons and of other divisions of time, and attendants of Venus.
 The floral decoration of her dress suggests she is the Hora of Spring.
+She stands in a contrapposto pose, similarly to Venus as she seems relaxed and joyful that Venus has arrived.

 Alternative identifications for the two secondary female figures involve those also found in the Primavera; the nymph held by Zephyr may be Chloris, a flower nymph he married in some versions of her story, and the figure on land may be Flora.
-Flora is generally the Roman equivalent of the Greek Chloris; in the Primavera Chloris is transformed into the figure of Flora next to her, following Ovid's Fasti, but it is hard to see that such a transformation is envisaged here.
+Flora is generally the Roman equivalent of the Greek Chloris; in the Primavera, Chloris is transformed into the figure of Flora next to her, following Ovid's Fasti, but it is hard to see that such a transformation is envisaged here.
 However, the roses blown along with the two flying figures would be appropriate for Chloris.

 The subject is not strictly the "Birth of Venus", a title given to the painting only in the nineteenth century (though given as the subject by Vasari), but the next scene in her story, where she arrives on land, blown by the wind.
 The land probably represents either Cythera or Cyprus, both Mediterranean islands regarded by the Greeks as territories of Venus.